lassoid/active_fields/README.md

 #### Validator

-Inherit from the `ActiveFields::Validators::BaseValidator` and implement the `perform_validation` method.
+Create a class that inherits from `ActiveFields::Validators::BaseValidator` and implements the `perform_validation` method.
-This method is responsible for validating the field’s value and adding any errors to the `errors` set.
+This method is responsible for validating `active_field.default_value` and `active_value.value`, and adding any errors to the `errors` set.
-These errors will then propagate to the associated _Active Value_ and _Customizable_ records.
+These errors will then propagate to the corresponding record.
 Each error should be aligned with the arguments of the _ActiveModel_ `errors.add` method.

 ```ruby